bigdoods/bimportal-old/README.md

 ### cd to /vagrant

-Now inside vagrants cmd window
+Now inside vagrants cmd window (putty)

 Once you have a command line to the box - change directory to where this repo is mounted as a shared folder - `/vagrant`